The following brochures, booklets, posters and pamphlets are available for download (most recent first):

 This handbook provides practical information on energy-efficient technologies, design criteria and appropriate materials and solutions that will result in addressing ‘whole green building design’.
 It has been developed for both professionals and homeowners to promote resource-efficient building practices, which will reduce the impact that buildings have on the environment as well as the operating costs of running them.

-An informative e-booklet on the eight prestigious Blue Flag beaches and two marinas within the Cape metro area for the 2012/2013 season.
-When deciding where to go, residents and tourists can choose Blue Flag beaches and marinas, secure in the knowledge that high standards of management are guaranteed during Blue Flag season over the summer months (Dec-Mar).
-The beaches that have been awarded full Blue Flag status between December 2012 and March 2013 are: Bikini, Camps Bay, Clifton 4th, Llandudno, Mnandi, Muizenberg, Silwerstroomstrand and Strandfontein.
-Cape Town has the highest number of Blue Flag beaches in South Africa.
-It is also proud to be the first African city south of the Mediterranean to have two of its marinas achieve full Blue Flag status for 2012/2013: Granger Bay Water Club and the False Bay Yacht Club.
+An informative e-booklet on the eight prestigious Blue Flag beaches and two marinas within the Cape metro area for the 2013/2014 season.
+When deciding where to go, residents and tourists can choose Blue Flag beaches and marinas, secure in the knowledge that high standards of management are guaranteed during Blue Flag season over the summer months (1 December - 31 March).
+The beaches that have been awarded full Blue Flag status this year are: Bikini

 Moving Mountains: Cape Town’s Action Plan for Energy and Climate Change (Nov.
 2011) [PDF 4.1 MB]